My work life on a thumb drive

 Portable everything

 I managed to create a mindset that everything I need, either work or personal, must be copied in a thumb drive.
 This includes a BitTorrent client (Tixati), a text editor (Sublime Text), Git client (Sublime Merge), and a Windows-based Redis.
 And for me, the effects were great.
 It gives me an opportunity to fire up a workstation on any computer and be able to setup it up in minutes.
-I do not have also to worry whether I needed to download to certain application to achieve a specific task since I already downloaded it in the said storage device.
+I do not have also to worry whether I needed to download to certain application to achieve a specific task since I already downloaded it to the thumb drive.

 Always ready during emergencies